- Platform Features

 For Document Libraries connected to Teams (such as the standard Shared Documents Library), adding folders introduces further complexity and often results in confusion as an attached Microsoft Teams team already generates a folder for each Channel of the Team.

 Document Libraries offer support for creating pre-set Views of information.
 A good way to think of views is a defined “lens” by which to look at the information.
 Views are incredibly flexible and can be Public (accessible to anyone) or Private (accessible to the user who created it).
 They allow for consolidating information in fewer libraries and folders by using Views to segregate content, show and hide information when it is appropriate, or simplify what information is shown about documents at a given time.

 More recently, SharePoint has offered additional ways by which we can configure views, to better tailor the display of content for the type of information.
 For example, a Tiles View shows all content in a gallery-like layout, which can be more suitable for libraries with images.

-Read our blog about vertical sections for the SharePoint homepage & pages which are an excellent tool to highlight certain content and overall drive engagement and adoption of SharePoint.
+Read our blog on vertical sections for the SharePoint homepage and pages which are an excellent tool to highlight certain content and overall drive engagement and adoption of SharePoint.